 A comparative study of the ideas and ideologies that shaped the Western World and have influenced the non-Western World, emphasizing political theories that contributed to capitalism, liberalism, socialism, communism, and fascism.
-Cross-credited with HIS 3381.
-Only three credit hours will be awarded for HIS 3381 or GOV 3381.
 Fall.

 GOVERNMENT 3390.
 TOPICS IN LAW.

 In this course, students will encounter various levels of analysis-historical, socio-cultural, jurisprudential, etc. - during the in-depth exploration of a selected current-issues legal topic.
 Students may repeat this course for credit as the topics change.
 As offered.